MicrosoftDocs/connected-spaces/articles/store-create.md

 7. Select **Next**.

-8. Make sure all the store details are correct, and then select **Create store**.
+8. Make sure that all the store details are correct, and then select **Create store**.

     ![Create store review.](media/create-store-review.jpg "Create store review")